 I have been here 5 times and it just seems like this place belongs to a different time, space and consciousness.One cannot help but feel a strange sense of clairvoyance and nothingness- as if there is no point, no where, and no need to go beyond this place.

 Just 30 km ahead lies Binsar and its dense forest and the wildlife sanctuary.Situated a bit high at an altitude of 2400 metres, it enjoys an extended stretch of cool weather, flora and fauna.
-Binsar is always a wonderful place to come back for it is still unknown to the common man, but sees a small influx of tourists in summers and New year.It offers much better views of the Mountains and a luxurious stay at an extremely reasonable cost.
+Binsar is always a wonderful place to come back, for it still eludes the trajectory of the common man, but sees a small influx of tourists in summers and New year.It offers much better views of the Mountains and a luxurious stay at an extremely reasonable cost.

 KMVN guest house is the ideal place to stay, for these government rest houses occupy the best locations and offers grand and open views of the snow clad peaks.
 I went for a small trek with my friend inside the forest reserve.
 The Himalyan blue jay, a small flycatcher, and a blue whistling thrush were few of the birds I was able to recognise along with territory claw marks of a leopard on a Rhododendron.
 Although it is almost impossible to spot a leopard in the wild, there is a greater possibility that the leopard spots and stalks you without the faintest of smell or sign.
 We both found it wise to retrace our steps back to the rest house in the absence of a local or a guide to accompany us.